-4.2 Lens
+6.2 Lens

-The lens in the adaptor shall be identical to the collimating lens of the laser.
-For semiconductor lasers, an aspheric lens shall be used.
+The lens in the adaptor shall be identical to the collimating lens of the IR semiconductor laser.
+For IR semiconductor lasers, an aspheric lens shall be used.

 The lens should be coated with an anti-reflection layer.
 The layer reduces power loss as well as interference.